AbigailUhl/Spring2025_Project/README.md

 your shopping cart, and purchase the items in your shopping cart.
 This program is a high level process that simulates Ecommerce websites.

 Structure:
-Library.eCommerce/ - Contains core logic, models, DTOs, and service classes.
+Library.eCommerce - Contains core logic, models, DTOs, and service classes.
-Maui.eCommerceV3/ - A modern cross-platform .NET MAUI frontend for the eCommerce app.
+Maui.eCommerceV3 - A modern cross-platform .NET MAUI frontend for the eCommerce app.
-Spring2025_Project/ - A basic console application for quick testing or interaction with the core logic.
+Spring2025_Project - A basic console application for quick testing or interaction with the core logic.

 Technologies Used:
-.NET 8
+.NET 8,
-.NET MAUI
+.NET MAUI,
-MVVM Design Pattern
+MVVM Design Pattern,
-C#
+C#,
-Visual Studio 2022
+Visual Studio 2022,

 How to Run:
 Clone the repository.